 Artists in Residence

-The Artists in Residence program provides arts and education funding to kindergartens and schools seeking to increase their engagement with arts and culture through partnerships with artists, arts organisations or arts facilities.
+The Artists in Residence Fund provided arts and education funding to kindergartens and schools seeking to increase their engagement with arts and culture through partnerships with artists, arts organisations or arts facilities.

 - Support implementation of the Australian Curriculum – The Arts and the Early Years Learning Framework through high quality arts education initiatives.

 Applicants could seek funding from $5,000 up to $20,000.
 There was one funding round each year.

 The Artists in Residence program has now closed.
 Please apply for Artists in Residence programs through the Playing Queensland Fund.

 - recognised Queensland schools – this included primary, secondary, government and non–government schools – with an ICSEA value of 1000 or less; or

 - approved kindergarten program providers funded under the Queensland Kindergarten Funding Scheme (QKFS) and in receipt of the low socio economic subsidy and/or the remote area subsidy.

 The project had to take place in a recognised Queensland school or a Queensland Government–approved kindergarten and meet all necessary Queensland Government legislative requirements under the Work Health and Safety Act 2011 and the Working with Children (Risk Management and Screening) Act 2000.